greiginsydney/captureKNX/docs/FAQ.md

 ```text
 sudo systemctl restart knxLogger
 ```
-4. When it restarts, the logger script will detect the presence of a newer topo file and extract its content.
+4. When it restarts, the logger script will detect the presence of a newer project file and extract its content.

 [Top](/docs/FAQ.md#frequently-asked-questions)